- Super continues as normal, for 2016/2017 year

 Superannuation Guarantee rate at 9.5%

 Superannuation Guarantee (SG) rules have not changed for the 2016/2017 year.
 Under the SG laws, your employer must make compulsory superannuation contributions, and these contributions will increase over time.
 The SG laws require an employer to contribute the equivalent of 9.5 per cent of an employee’s ordinary time earnings to an employee’s super fund, for the 2016/2017 year.
 The current annual SG rate of 9.5 per cent remains in place until 30 June 2021, and will increase to 10 per cent for the 2021/2022 year, and gradually increase to 12 per cent from July 2025.
-For more information on the SG rules, see SuperGuide articles Superannuation Guarantee rate 9.5% for 2016/2017 year, and for 2017/2018 year and Superannuation Guarantee: 10 facts about your SG entitlements.
+For more information on the SG rules, see SuperGuide articles Superannuation Guarantee rate 9.5% for 2016/2017 year, and for 2017/2018 year and Superannuation and employees: 10 facts about your super entitlements.

 No increase in tax on super fund investment earnings

 The Coalition government is not changing the concessional tax rate on your super fund account’s investment earnings.
 Super fund investment earnings are taxed at 15 per cent in accumulation phase, which continues to be a compelling savings alternative for Australians paying higher rates of tax on personal earnings.
 Further, the Coalition government will not impose tax on super pension investment earnings for the 2016/2017 year, although from 1 July 2017 the government has imposed a cap on the value of assets that you may take into pension phase, and that transfer balance cap is $1.6 million.
-Note if you expect to have more than $1.6 million of super in pension phase as at 1 July 2017, you will need to take action before July 2017 (for more information on this change see SuperGuide article Burden for retirees: Monitoring $1.6 million transfer balance cap .
+Note if you expect to have more than $1.6 million of super in pension phase as at 1 July 2017, you must take action before July 2017 (for more information on this change see SuperGuide article Burden for retirees: Monitoring $1.6 million transfer balance cap ).

 Concessional contributions caps change from July 2017